donnemartin/dev-setup/README.md

 I mainly use Ruby for the CSS pre-processor [Compass](http://compass-style.org/), which is built on top of [Sass](http://sass-lang.com/):

     $ gem install compass --no-document

+### LESS

+CSS preprocessors are becoming quite popular, the most popular processors are [LESS](http://lesscss.org/) and [SASS](http://sass-lang.com).
+Preprocessing is a lot like compiling code for CSS.
+It allows you to reuse CSS in many different ways.
+Let's start out with using LESS as a basic preprocessor, it's used by a lot of popular CSS frameworks like [Bootstrap](http://getbootstrap.com/).

+#### Install

+To install LESS you have to use NPM / Node, which you installed earlier using Homebrew.
+In the terminal use:

+    $ npm install less --global

+Note: the `--global` flag is optional but it prevents having to mess around with file paths.
+You can install without the flag, just know what you're doing.

+You can check that it installed properly by using:

+    $ lessc --version

+This should output some information about the compiler:

+    lessc 1.5.1 (LESS Compiler) [JavaScript]

+Okay, LESS is installed and running.
+Great!

+#### Usage

+There's a lot of different ways to use LESS.
+Generally I use it to compile my stylesheet locally.
+You can do that by using this command in the terminal:

+    $ lessc template.less template.css

+The two options are the "input" and "output" files for the compiler.
+The command looks in the current directory for the LESS stylesheet, compiles it, and outputs it to the second file in the same directory.
+You can add in paths to keep your project files organized:

+    $ lessc less/template.less css/template.css

+Read more about LESS on their page here: http://lesscss.org/

 ## Section 7: Misc